Dusty Rhodes: Professional Wrestling Federation (1989)

-Dusty Rhodes made his debut for the company on March 4, 1989 at an event in Titusville, FL when he teamed with Steve Keirn to defeat the duo of The Big Steel Man and Dick Slater.
-A week later at the PWF Homecoming event in Tampa, FL he pinned Big Steel Man to become the first PWF Heavyweight Champion.
+Dusty Rhodes made his debut for the company on March 4, 1989, at an event in Titusville, Florida, when he teamed with Steve Keirn to defeat the duo of The Big Steel Man and Dick Slater.
+A week later at the PWF Homecoming event in Tampa, Florida, he pinned Big Steel Man to become the first PWF Heavyweight Champion.
 Later that spring as the PWF began to grow Rhodes received a surprise backstage visit from Bobby Heenan, who inquired on the state of the company's business.
 Shortly thereafter Vince McMahon reached out to Rhodes and made an offer to acquire the PWF as a developmental territory and to bring Rhodes into the WWF.
 He refused, as his desire was to grow the territory into a national brand that could compete with WCW and the WWF.
 However the Professional Wrestling Federation's backers did not have a desire to fund the company at a level necessary to enhance the territory further.
 In May he decided to part ways with the PWF and join the World Wrestling Federation as a wrestler.

-Before departing, Rhodes was defeated by The Big Steel Man on May 13, 1989 for the PWF title at an event in Sarasota, FL.
+Before departing, Rhodes was defeated by The Big Steel Man on May 13, 1989, for the PWF title at an event in Sarasota, Florida.
 His final match with the company was on May 20, where he wrestled Steel Man at an event in Fort Lauderdale.

 During the spring Rhodes also returned to the AWA for a few appearances.